drewsonne/pyum/README.md

 ## Can I help?
 Please do!
 I've done my best to make this a test driven project, so if you can improve my tests; please do.
 If you can write new tests; please do.
 If you can expand functionality after writing tests; please do.
 But please, write tests.

-For the most part I'm not fussy about branching and such with pull requests.
+For the time being I'm not fussy about branching and such with pull requests, as any help is appreciated.
+My only request is that when you submit them, __create pull requests it to go into the develop branch__.

 But please write some tests.
 In conclusion, tests.